-If you have something to offer that nobody else has, its value will skyrocket.
+If you have something people want that nobody else has, its value will skyrocket.
 Shells for sugar?
 Meat for Syrup?
 Creating value in your cache is an important element to survival.
 Do so with maple syrup.

-“If you have something to offer that nobody else has, its value will skyrocket.”
+“If you have something people want that nobody else has, its value will skyrocket.”

 FLAVORS OF THE FOREST

 The harsh reality is that wild food typically tastes different from the domesticated crops, livestock, and the store-bought processed garbage most of us have grown accustomed to eating.
 The average modern American diet consists largely of fats, salts, and sugars.
 In the wild, these are three of the hardest things to obtain by simple means.
 These flavors we have grown to expect are often seasonally or regionally specific and can be difficult to obtain or stockpile for year-round use without modern tools and domesticated livestock.

 This is why even a lean venison back strap that was cooked to perfection will often taste “gamey” to that city slicker buddy of yours and he will likely reach for his favorite steak sauce or seasoning…typically one that is loaded with salt.